Bolero (1984 film): Critical response

-The review aggregator website Rotten Tomatoes reports an approval rating of 0% based on 23 reviews and an average rating of 1.43/10.
-The website's consensus reads, "Bolero combines a ludicrous storyline and wildly mismatched cast in its desperate attempts to titillate, but only succeeds in arousing boredom".
-Metacritic reports a score of 13/100 based on nine critics, indicating "overwhelming dislike".

-Audiences polled by CinemaScore gave Bolero a rare grade of "F" on an A+ to F scale, making it the first of only 22 films that are known to have received this grade.
+Audiences polled by CinemaScore gave Bolero a rare grade of "F" on an A+ to F scale, making it the second of only 23 films that are known to have received this grade, and the only film to date to receive both a 0% Rotten Tomatoes score and an F from CinemaScore.
+Bolero and Homework (the first film to receive the grade) remained the only two films with an F grade until Eye of the Beholder in January 2000.

-Roger Ebert of the Chicago Sun-Times gave the film 0.5 out of 4 stars, writing: "The real future of Bolero is in home cassette rentals, where your fast forward and instant replay controls will supply the editing job the movie so desperately needs".
+Roger Ebert of the Chicago Sun-Times gave the film ½ out of four stars, writing: "The real future of Bolero is in home cassette rentals, where your fast forward and instant replay controls will supply the editing job the movie so desperately needs".
 David Robinson of The Times said that the story was "the authentic stuff of mild pornography", and wrote that the film's climax "No doubt ... distracted the writer-director from the dialogue, which is in every sense unspeakable."

 David Richards of The Washington Post wrote: "Bad as Bolero is, it is unfortunately not bad enough.
 Seekers of inadvertent high-camp hilarity will be as let down as those who are suckered in by the promise of Bo's golden flesh".
 Janet Maslin of The New York Times wrote that the plot "sounds like that of a straight porn film, which is what Bolero would have become with anyone other than John Derek directing", and criticized the dialogue as "tending to sound like very bad pulp romance".
 David Sterritt of The Christian Science Monitor wrote: "This tedious romance ... is a strong candidate for worst picture of the year".